Before You Start

 For more information about managing your logs, see Manage Your Logs.

 - Select the identities you wish to apply this policy to.

 Identities that are listed with a number to the right can be clicked through to more selectively choose identities.

 Note: Tags are not identities, but rather groupings of roaming computer identities.
 For more information, see Group Roaming Computers with Tags.

-When you click Next you move to part two of the Policy wizard, a progress meter appears listing the step you are on and the number of steps remaining until you've fully configured the policy.
+When you click Next you move to part two of the Policy wizard, a progress bar appears listing the step you are on and the number of steps remaining until you've fully configured the policy.
 Steps listed correspond to the policy components selected in part one of the Policy wizard.